COPPER – GOLD

 Cerro de Fierro is the subject of an agreement with South32 to fund ongoing exploration including drilling.
 South32 can earn a 70% interest in the project by spending a total of US$4.0 million.
 AusQuest is the operator and manages all exploration work at the project.

-The Parcoy Project is located ~50km north of Cerro de Fierro, and is targeting manto style copper mineralisation adjacent to structures that are known to host copper mineralisation ~6km to the south-east, at the Los Chapitos prospect owned by Camino Minerals.
-Interpretation of the Company’s airborne data suggests widespread potassic alteration similar to that found at the Cerro de Fierro Prospect.
+The Parcoy Copper Project is located ~50km north of Cerro de Fierro, and is targeting manto-style copper mineralisation adjacent to structures that are known to host copper mineralisation ~6km to the south-east, at the Los Chapitos prospect (Camino Minerals).
+Interpretation of the Company’s airborne data suggests widespread potassic alteration similar to that found at Cerro de Fierro.
 Parcoy is subject to the Strategic Alliance Agreement with South32.

-Detailed geological mapping and sampling identified large areas of advanced argillic alteration (lithocap) with numerous samples returning anomalous levels of Mo, Bi, As, Sb, Pb, Au, Ag and occasional Cu, suggesting potential for buried porphyry copper mineralisation.
-To date a nearby source of this alteration has not been identified.
-Work is ongoing to confirm a porphyry copper source.
-This work is being funded under the SAA with South32.
+Detailed geological mapping and sampling identified large areas of advanced argillic alteration (lithocap) containing numerous samples with anomalous levels of Mo, Bi, As, Sb, Pb, Au, Ag and occasional Cu, suggesting potential for buried porphyry copper mineralisation.
+The main porphyry copper target is associated with advanced argillic alteration (~1km²) that has a Palaeocene age date, similar to the age dates reported for the giant porphyry copper deposits that occur nearby

-The Company continues to be encouraged by progress being made at its Peruvian projects, and plans to continue evaluating its extensive portfolio of large porphyry copper and/or IOCG targets with the aim of progressing prospects to the drilling stage under the SAA.
+The Company continues to be encouraged by progress being made at its Peruvian projects, and plans to continue evaluating its extensive portfolio of large porphyry copper and/or IOCG targets in the south of Peru.

 All rights reserved.
 2017 © Ausquest Limited.